Jessica Chambers Murder Suspect Quinton Tellis Charged With Murder Of Meing Chin Hsaio

 Police say they believe Tellis tortured Hsaio in order to get her debit card PIN number, and stabbed her to death on her bedroom floor.
 Investigators determined that Hsaio had been stabbed more than 30 times.

-“He brutally murdered her by repeatedly stabbing her and letting her body rot and decompose until being discovered,” Detective Duane Cookson’s statement, which was included in the 2016 Louisiana arrest warrant, read.
+“He brutally murdered her by repeatedly stabbing her and letting her body rot and decompose until being discovered,” Monroe Police Department Detective Duane Cookson wrote in a 2016 arrest warrant, according to court documents obtained by Monroe's KNOE-TV.

 Hsaio's body was discovered on Tellis' wedding day.

-Police stated that they began to focus on Tellis after he and Hsaio were seen together on a Walmart security video.
-According to court documents, Hsiao and Tellis were seen together on the video in a black Impala.
+Police reportedly stated they began to focus on Tellis after he and Hsaio were allegedly seen together on a Walmart security video.
+According to KNOE-TV, Hsiao and Tellis are seen together on the video in a black Impala.

-A neighbor gave police a license plate number of a man whom she said had been to Hsiao's apartment on July 27 and 28 — and later identified him as Tellis, according to an arrest warrant cited by KNOE.
+A neighbor reportedly provided police the license plate number of a vehicle allegedly driven by a man whom she said had been to Hsiao's apartment on July 27 and 28 — and later identified him as Tellis, according to the arrest warrant cited by KNOE.